-Laboratory experiments are a useful methodology for investigating the existence and the significance of qualitative relationship among variables.
-However, the validity of the results obtained cannot straightforwardly be extended outside the laboratory, and this constraint is even more binding when shifting to a quantitative perspective [12].
+Studies call into question the consensus about women being consistently more risk averse results obtained cannot straightforwardly be extended outside the laboratory, and this constraint is even more binding when shifting to a quantitative perspective.
 While true in general, this caveat is particularly important when dealing with risk preferences, which are a multidimensional concept that encompasses domains far different from the gambling/financial sphere to which the risk-elicitation methods are usually applied.
-Moreover, the amounts at stake in a typical laboratory experiment are minuscule, on the order of a dozen dollars, on average, while the phenomena they would be called on to explain involve incentives that are incommensurably higher.
-Even in the original study of the Holt and Laury risk-elicitation method, significant gender differences in study of the Holt and Laury risk-elicitation method, significant gender differences in risk aversion appear only in the baseline condition but not in a control treatment in which stakes are 20 times higher [4].
+Moreover, the amounts at stake in a typical laboratory experiment are miniscule, on average in the order of \$12, while the phenomena they would be called on to explain involve incentives that are incommensurably higher.
+Even in the original study of the Holt and Laury risk-elicitation method, significant gender differences in risk aversion appear only in the baseline condition but not in a control treatment in which the stakes are 20 times higher [3].